mdedwards/slippery-chicken/install.md

 (set-sc-config 'csound-command "/opt/homebrew/bin/csound")
 ```

-That's it.
-Now you should be able to use the slippery-chicken package in your
+You should be able to use the slippery-chicken package in your Common Lisp REPL.
-Lisp.

 ## Long